lprescott/todolist-nrg/README.md

 ## Node.js
 is a Javascript runtime environment that allows you to run (and code with) the Javascript language outside of the browser (which traditionally shipped with JS support) - for example, on the server.
 Node.js forms the foundation for JS backends such as Express, Koa, Hapi, Backbone, Sails.js, and many others.
 It's also possible to define a server with Node without the use of these back-end frameworks.

+### Apollo
+is a community-maintained open-source GraphQL server.
+It works with pretty much all Node.js HTTP server frameworks!
+Apollo Server works with any GraphQL schema built with GraphQL.js--so you may build your schema with that or a convenience library such as graphql-tools.

 ## PostgreSQL
 often simply Postgres, is an object-relational database management system (ORDBMS).
 It is a free and open source, ACID-compliant and transactional database management system.